mittagessen/kraken/README.rst

   $ pip install .

-Finally you'll have to scrounge up an RNN to do the actual recognition of characters.
-To download ocropus' default RNN and place it in the kraken directory for the current user:
+Finally you'll have to scrounge up a model to do the actual recognition of characters.
+To download the default model for printed English text and place it in the kraken directory for the current user:

 ::